pingcap/tidb/docs/design/2022-03-03-rc-read-tso-optimization.md

 ## Motivation

-For the read-consistency isolation level, each read request in a single transaction will need to fetch a new `ts` to read the latest committed data.
+For the `read-committed` isolation level, each read request in a single transaction will need to fetch a new `ts` to read the latest committed data.
 If the workload is a read-heavy one whose read QPS is significantly higher than writes or there're few read-write conflicts, fetching ts each time will increase the query lantecy.

 The new ts itself is used to ensure the most recent data will be returned, if the data version does not change frequently then it's unnecessary to fetch a new timestamp every time.